ec-intaros/opendap-xarray-use-cases/README.md

 ## Exploratory Data Analysis

 ### Set-up
 The first step is to specify the data source available on the iAOS Cloud Platform’s Data Agency.
-Two options are provided, one for HYRAX and one for THREDDS:
+Two options are provided, one for HYRAX and one for THREDDS DATA SERVER:
 * hyrax: https://opendap.terradue.com/hyrax/data/subset_2003/
 * thredds: https://opendap.terradue.com/thredds/dodsC/subset_2003/

 Subsequently, the *year* and the *platform codes* are defined.
-This information is needed, and needs to be known a priori, as it allows comleting the url to access each specific NetCDF file.
+This information is needed, and has to be known a priori, as it allows completing the url to access each specific NetCDF file.
 The naming convention of the NetCDF files is:
 ```58<platform_code>_CTD_<year>.nc.nc4```.
 For example, for the platform 'GT' and year 2003, the name of the NetCDF file is: ```58GT_CTD_2003.nc.nc4.```.

 ### Retrieval of DDS information